 The Harvard Business Review says 17% of women leave the “fast lane” of their career because work is not enjoyable or satisfying.
 To avoid losing this talent, organizations should give women the opportunity (and support) to switch their focus areas and, as I like to say, “feed their soul.”

 4. Providing Returnship Opportunities For Women On Career Break

-Women on their return to the workforce after a career break would in turn bring time management skills, higher productivity, different perspectives and more inclusion to workplace.
+Women on their return to the workforce after a career break would in turn bring time management skills, higher productivity, different perspectives, and more inclusion to the workplace.

-Organizations such as Tata Steel, RBS, Genpact and Amazon have programmes to provide a second-career opportunity to women and ensure that their return to work is smooth.
+Organizations such as Tata Steel, RBS, Genpact, and Amazon have programs to provide a second-career opportunity to women and ensure that their return to work is smooth.

-The Tata Group has been running a programme called Tata Second Careers Inspiring Possibilities (SCIP) for returning women.
+The Tata Group has been running a program called Tata Second Careers Inspiring Possibilities (SCIP) for returning women.

 5. Internalizing Gender Audit to Foster Gender Equality

 Often organizations are found merely doing lip service by announcing policies for gender equality.
 To ensure that the policies are implemented on the ground, yearly a gender audit is a must.